-Figure ES-1 illustrates Nevada's net GHG emissions broken down by each of the seven individual sectors included in the report (transportation, electricity generation, industry, residential and commercial, waste, agriculture, and land use, land use change, and forestry) from 2005 through 2019 and projected emissions from each of these sectors from 2020 through 2030.
-Note that this report includes updated projections only for the transportation, electricity generation, industry, and residential and commercial sectors7.
+Figure ES-1 illustrates Nevada's net GHG emissions broken down by each of the seven individual sectors included in the report (transportation, electricity generation, industry, residential and commercial, waste, agriculture, and land use, land use change, and forestry) from 2005 through 2020 and projected emissions from each of these sectors from 2021 through 2030.
+Note that this report includes updated projections only for the transportation, electricity generation, industry, and residential and commercial sectors8.
 As is standard practice with GHG inventories, net GHG emissions for each year are measured in units of millions of metric tons of carbon dioxide equivalents (abbreviated as "MMTCO2e") on the vertical axis of the graph.
 Net GHG emissions in 2005 are the benchmark against which Nevada's reduction goals of 28% by 2025 and 45% by 2030 are measured.
-Reductions in GHG emissions from 2005 through 2019 come primarily from the electricity generation sector.
-Projections indicate that current policies will achieve reductions in the electricity generation sector primarily due to the recently increased RPS, but unless more aggressive policies are adopted at the state and federal level, these reductions may be offset by increase in emissions in the other sectors, primarily industry and residential and commercial.
-Note that
+Reductions in GHG emissions from 2005 through 2020 come primarily from the electricity generation sector.
+Projections indicate that current policies will

-7 NRS 445B.380 requires updates to the transportation and electricity generation sectors only.
+8 NRS 445B.380 requires updates to the transportation and electricity generation sectors only.
 While not required by NRS 445B.380, an analysis of the sources and amounts of GHG emissions from industry is included in this report because of the significance of ozone depleting substance (ODS) substitute emissions identified in NDEP's 2019 report.
 Further, updated emissions for the residential and commercial sector are included because they are estimated with the same tools that NDEP uses for the transportation and electricity generation sectors.